 - S. 921 (110th): Seniors Mental Health Access Improvement Act of 2007

 - S. 658 (110th): Endangered Species Reform Act of 2007

 - S. 603 (110th): A bill for the relief of Ashley Ross Fuller.

 From Jan 1995 to May 2007, Thomas missed 110 of 4,337 roll call votes, which is 2.5%.
-This is worse than the median of 2.2% among the lifetime records of senators serving in May 2007.
+This is on par with the median of 2.2% among the lifetime records of senators serving in May 2007.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - The House and Senate websites, for committee membership and voting records

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000